-Calvin Multicultural Scholarships.
-In keeping with the goal of making Calvin a more multicultural community, the College has established this scholarship program to encourage the enrollment of North American ethnic minority students.
-Scholarships of \$1,100 each are awarded to all prospective first-year students who are members of one of the four North American ethnic minority groups (Black, Hispanic, Native American/Canadian, Asian/Pacific Islander), have a high school grade point average of 3.0 or better, and are granted regular admission to the College.
+Multicultural Scholarships of \$1,200 each are awarded to all prospective first-year North American ethnic minority students who have a high school grade point average of 3.0 or higher, are granted regular admission to the College, and are not selected to receive a Mosaic Scholarship.
 Those who have the grade point average required but are not granted regular admission are reviewed for the scholarship individually.
-For transfer students who are members of ethnic minorities, a grade point average of 3.0 or better is required in their previous college work.
-The scholarships are renewed automatically for up to four years for students who maintain a cumulative grade point average of 2.6 or higher at Calvin.
+For transfer students who are ethnic minorities, a grade point average of 3.0 or better is required in their previous college work.
+Scholarships are renewed for up to three additional years for students who maintain a cumulative grade point average of 2.60 or higher at Calvin.

 Stewardship Awards.
-Approximately 75 one-time Stewardship Awards of \$500 each are awarded to first-year and transfer students each year.
+Approximately 75 onetime Stewardship Awards of \$600 each are awarded to first-year and transfer students each year.
 Selection is based on the applicant's written demonstration of his or her stewardship of specific gifts and talents in two or more areas of activity such as music, art, drama, student government, school publications, church involvement, and community service.
 A clearly stated rationale for involvement, as well as breadth of involvement are criteria for selection.
 Applicants must have a minimum high school grade point average of 3.2 and be in the top half of the entering first-year class.

 Stewardship Award applications are available from the Calvin Admissions Office and must be submitted before February 1.
-Applicants must also submit two recommendation forms (provided with the Award Application) completed by high school teachers and/or a church youth leader or minister.
+Applicants must also submit a recommendation form (provided with the Award Application) completed by a high school teacher or a church youth leader or minister.
 Stewardship Award recipients who are also selected to receive an academic scholarship will receive this award in addition to the scholarship.
 Recipients will be notified after March 1.